This site presents a reference view of an IDDAS-compatible implementation.

 Infrastructure Originators are compensated only when protocol-valid activations occur through originated surfaces.

-If no qualifying activations occur, no allocation occurs.
+If no qualifying activations occur, no compensation occurs.

-The Infrastructure Originator share is allocated from the platform share.
+The Infrastructure Originator share is derived from activation fees.

 An Infrastructure Originator is not an employee, contractor, sales agent, or reseller.